Logo

 how-to-make-chicken-shawarma-at-home

-How to Make Chicken Shawarma at Home
+Making Chicken Shawarma at Home

-Homemade shawarma is one of the most popular examples of Middle Eastern flavors that captivate the palate; here is a delicious shawarma recipe that combines grilled meat enriched with spices, fresh vegetables and aromatic sauces:
+Chicken shawarma is one of the most popular examples of Middle Eastern flavors that captivate the palate; here is a delicious shawarma recipe that combines grilled meat enriched with spices, fresh vegetables and aromatic sauces:

 Marination: Start by marinating your chicken in a mixture of olive oil, lemon juice, minced garlic, and spices.
 The traditional Shawarma spice blend includes cumin, paprika, turmeric, and coriander, offering a warm, earthy base complemented by the brightness of lemon and the pungency of garlic.